app-zap/PHPFramework-Scheduler/README.md

 This calls the `DailyStatisticsMail` class daily at 6pm.
 The class has to implement the `\AppZap\PHPFrameworkScheduler\TaskExecutorInterface`, which means it has to implement the `execute()` method.

+For debugging purposes you can enable to start the scheduler via GET request from your browser:

+    [phpframework-scheduler]
+    enable_get_request = true